WANGJIEKE/Calc/README.md

 ```

 ## Testing
-This project comes with unit tests, using googletest.
+This project comes with unit tests, using [googletest](https://github.com/google/googletest).
+Although all test cases
+are provided in `test` folder, you have to set up the test framework by your self.
+Read the instruction in
+`CMakeLists.txt` for more information.